bernaibrahimli/decision-trees/README.md

-# Decision Trees - Machine Learning Algorithms
+# Student Performances - Decision Trees - Machine Learning Algorithms
 Exploring ML algorithms using the University of California, Irvine (UCI) machine learning repository.
 Using decision tree algorithm for predicting whether students have passed or failed based on student performance dataset.

 ## Dataset analyzed